 You can send a ReadyAPI project as an .xml file or as a .zip archive.
 A .zip archive can contain external files required for the project: data sources, attachments, certificates and so on.
 This tutorial shows how to use an .xml file.
 To learn how to send a .zip archive, see Run Tests.

 Suppose, you already have a ReadyAPI project that you want to run.
-If you don't, go through the SoapUI tutorial to create a simple functional test and then save the project.
+If you don't, go through the functional test tutorial to create a simple functional test and then save the project.